Matb85/modular-slider/README.md

 ### CSS strategies

 by default modular slider provides two css strategies.
-They both require some css variable that you can put in the **:root** or the **.ms-outer-con** element
+They both require some css variables that you may put either in the **:root** or in the **.ms-outer-con** element.

 1. Fixed width (default)
-   to use it you need to decare the following variables:
+   the slides have a specified width - the container subordinates to them

 ```scss
 .ms-outer-con.your-slider {